MariiaSkybaIntel/Space-flight-mini-game/README.md

 // Download and store all the attached files into "Data" folder for the game to work correctly;

-// DKThievery.vlw font has to be installed;
+// DKThievery.vlw font must be installed;

-// Minim lirary has to be installed in Processing to play audio files;
+// Minim lirary must be installed in Processing to play audio files;

+//GAME LOGIC

+// Control the spaceship with the right and left keys.

+// Avoid collisions with asteroids.
+The faster you travel the faster they appear.

+// You've got three lives.
+The goal is to reach maximum possible speed.

+// Your record will be displayed on screen after no more lives are left.

 // CREDITS AND USED RESOURCES: